 Step 6.
 Access the OwnCloud application.

-Navigate to http://your-domain.com/ and follow the easy instructions.
+http://your-domain.com/ and follow the easy instructions.
 Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost), and click ‘Finish setup’.

 Congratulations!
 You have successfully installed OwnCloud.
 Thanks for using this tutorial for installing Netdata real-time performance monitoring tool on the CentOS 8 system.
 For additional help or useful information, we recommend you check the official OwnCloud website.